 Assisting individuals who have had restraining orders filed against them

 Restraining orders, which are also known as “orders of protection,” are a type of court order that requires an individual to refrain from engaging in a certain type of behavior.
 In many instances, restraining orders are issued in the context of domestic disputes between family members or people who are in intimate relationships.

 Importantly, while a restraining order is a civil matter, violating a restraining order can be a criminal offense.
 As a result, if you have a restraining order issued against you, you may be subject to criminal liability for engaging in simple actions such as making a phone call or sending a text message.
 For this reason, it is important to consult with an attorney as soon as possible if you have had a restraining order issued against you or have been accused of violating a restraining order.

-To discuss your case with Connecticut criminal defense lawyers Felice Duffy or Paul Thomas, contact Duffy Law, LLC at 203-946-2000 today for a free consultation.
+To discuss your case with our Connecticut criminal defense lawyers, contact Duffy Law, LLC at 203-946-2000 today for a consultation.

 What should you do if you have a restraining order filed against you?

 First, you should always comply with the terms of the order, and the next step should be to contact an attorney familiar with Connecticut restraining order law.
 In many cases, an attorney can request that the court modify a restraining order to be less restrictive or even terminate a restraining order.
 In addition, your attorney can provide valuable legal counsel as to how to conduct yourself to reduce the risk of inadvertently violating the order.